-ТН IS PRO XY CARD I S VALID ONLY WHEN SIGNED AND DATED.
-V 11113 TORTION ONLI AQUA AMERICA, INC. Withhold For All To withhold authority to vote for any individual nominee(s), mark "For All Except" The Board of Directors recommends that you vote FOR ALL of the following nominees for director: 1.
-Election of Directors All All Except and write the number(s) of the nominee(s) on the line below.
-Nominees: 01) Nick DeBenedictis 04) William Hankowsky 02) Richard Glanton 05) Wendell Holland 03) Lon Greenberg 06) Andrew Sordoni III The Board of Directors recommends you vote $\underline{FOR}$ the follow ving pro oposal: For Against Abstain 2.
-To consider and take action on the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the 2013 fiscal year.
-The Board of Directors recommends you vote $\underline{FOR}$ the follow ving pro oposal: 3.
-To consider and take action on an advisory vote on the Cor npany's executive con npensation progran ns as disclosed in the Proxy Statement.
-The Board of Directors recommends you vote $\underline{AGAINST}$ the followi ng proposal: 4.
-To consider and take action on a shareholder proposal requesting that the Board of Directors create a comprehensive policy articulating the Company's respect for and commitment to the human right to water, if properly presented at the meeting.
-In their discretion, the proxies are authorized to vote upon such other bus siness as may properly come be fore the meeting or any adjournments or postponements thereof.
-Please indicate if you plan to attend this meeting. · · Yes No THIS PROXY MUST BE SIGNED EXACTLY AS NAME APPEA RS HEREIN I. JOINT OWNE RS SHOULD EACH SIGN.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-Signature (Joint Owners)
+Tł A AMERICA, INC. le Board of Directors recommends that you vote FOR ALL of the lowing nominees for director: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. To consider and take action on the election of seven nominees for directors.
+Nominees: 01) Nicholas DeBenedictis 05) William P. Hankowsky 02) Michael L. Browne 06) Wendell F. Holland 03) Richard H. Glanton 07) Ellen T. Ruff 04) Lon R. Greenberg e Board of Directors recommends you vote FOR the following oposals: For Against Abstain The Board of Directors recommends you vote AGAINST the following For Against Abstain proposals: 2.
+To consider and take action on the ratification of the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm for the Company for the 2015 fiscal year.
+4. To consider and take action on a shareholder proposal requesting that the Board of Directors create a comprehensive policy articulating the Company's respect for and commitment to the human right to water, if properly presented at the meeting.
+3. To consider and take action on an advisory vote on the Company's executive compensation program.
+5. To consider and take action on a shareholder proposal requesting that the Board of Directors create a policy in which the Board of Directors seek shareholder approval of any future extraordinary retirement benefits for senior executives, if property presented at the meeting.
+Pl ease indicate if you plan to attend this meeting. □ Yes □ No Tł IIS PROXY MUST BE SIGNED EXACTLY AS NAME APPEARS HEREIN.
+JOINT C WNERS SHOULDEA ACH SIGN.
+Si gnature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date